 Common Risk Factors in Currency Markets

-We identify a ‘slope’ factor in exchange rates.
+We identify a 'slope' factor in exchange rates.
 High interest rate currencies load more on this slope factor than low interest rate currencies.
-This factor accounts for most of the cross-sectional variation in average excess returns between high and low interest rate currencies.
-A standard, no-arbitrage model of interest rates with two factors – a country-specific factor and a global factor – can replicate these findings, provided there is sufficient heterogeneity in exposure to global or common innovations.
-We show that our slope factor identifies these common shocks, and we provide empirical evidence that it is related to changes in global equity market volatility.
-By investing in high interest rate currencies and borrowing in low interest rate currencies, US investors load up on global risk.
+As a result, this factor can account for most of the cross-sectional variation in average excess returns between high and low interest rate currencies.
+A standard, no-arbitrage model of interest rates with two factors - a country- specific factor and a global factor - can replicate these findings, provided there is sufficient heterogeneity in exposure to the global risk factor.
+We show that our slope factor is a global risk factor.
+By investing in high interest rate currencies and borrowing in low interest rate currencies, US investors load up on global risk, particularly during bad times.